Nova Esports

 In 2020 Nova Esports International Limited was acquired by the Hong Kong listed company Imperium Group Global Holdings Limited.

 In October 2019, Nova Esports won the first-ever Clash of Clans World Championships held in Hamburg, Germany.
 The team earned $250,000 as their winning prize.

 Nova Esports became the first Brawl Stars world champion in November 2019.
 Nova Esports won the Brawl Stars World Finals 2019 held in Busan, South Korea.

 In January 2021 Nova Esports' Game for Peace (Chinese version of PUBG Mobile) team won the PUBG Mobile Global Championship (PMGC) 2020, held in Dubai, UAE in online mode.
 The team won a total prize of $700,000.

+In August 2023, Nova Esports' Pubg Mobile Team disbanded on behalf of players switching to PEL (Chinese version of Pubg Mobile's League) or switching or leaving to join another team.
+For example, a player like Xifan, who switched to the Chinese esports team, but then switched to a Singaporean esports team, known as N Hyper Esports.